Overview of MATH151 lectures

 Week 2, Lecture 4 (Practical Class).

-You worked through practice questions on Indices, Surds and Algebraic Fractions.
-In your own time, you need to finish the following exercises from chapter one of the MATH151 book.
+You should worked through practice questions on Indices, Surds and Algebraic Fractions.
+In your own time, you need to finish the following.

 Anyone who finishes all these questions will have a very strong foundation in the basic mathematics that will be used extensively in the rest of the course.